 Know the law

-ICE cannot enter a school, unless they have a valid judicial warrant specifying individual(s).
+ICE cannot enter our buildings, unless they have a valid judicial warrant specifying individual(s).
 The judicial warrant MUST meet the following conditions:

 If the warrant does not meet the above requirements then it is DSST’s responsibility to stand up for the rights of our staff, students and families.